-What is it Like Moving to Assisted Living?
+What is Assisted Living?

 Falling between independent living and full-time nursing care, assisted living offers a stress-free lifestyle where extra help with activities of daily living (ADLs) is always near so residents can maintain much of their independence.